Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Singularities of divisors

 The parametrization of a given positroid cell $\S$ via KP-II divisors constructed in this paper, see also \cite{AG3}, is local in the following sense: for each point in $\S$ and a collection of phases $\mathcal K$, we choose a fixed time $\vec t_0$ such that near this point the parametrization is locally regular.
 But globally we cannot exclude the situation in which al least two divisor points simultaneously approach the same node of the curve.
+We have 3 possible situations: \begin{enumerate} \item There exists a time $\vec t_0$ such that a pair of divisor point are on the same node, but for generic $\vec t$ the divisor is generic.
 In this case it is necessary to apply an appropriate blow-up procedure to resolve the singularity.
+We remark in the case of reduced graphs only such degenerations may occur.
 We plan to study this problem in a future paper.
-Here in Section~\ref{sec:global} we solve this problem in the simplest non-trivial case $Gr^{TP}(1,3)$.
+Here in Section~\ref{sec:global} we solve this problem in the simplest non-trivial case $Gr^{TP}(1,3)$. \item There exists a collection of positive weights such that for any time $\vec t$ a pair of divisor point are on the same node, but for generic collection of weights and genetic $\vec t$ the divisor is generic.
+This situation may occur for the reducible graphs studied in this paper.
+We briefly discuss this case in Section~\ref{sec:constr_null}. \item For a given graph, any collection of positive weights and any time $\vec t$ a pair of divisor point are on the same node.
+This situation may occur only if we release the condition that for any edge there exists a path from boundary to boundary containing it.
+We present an example in Section~\ref{sec:counterexample}. \end{enumerate}

-Another set of problems is associated to the possible appearance of null edge vectors on reducible networks.
-In such case the edge wave function would be identically zero for all times at some components, therefore there is no natural way to define the divisor.
-The first open problem is whether these null vectors can be avoided by a proper choice of the edge weights using the extra gauge freedom for reducible networks.
-If this is not possible, then construction presented in this paper require some modification, which we briefly outline in Section~\ref{sec:constr_null}.
+\section{Global parametrization of positroid cells via KP divisors: the case $Gr^{TP}(1,3)$}

-\subsection{Global parametrization of positroid cells via KP divisors: the case $Gr^{TP}(1,3)$}
+If the graph is reduced, the non-normalized wave function is never identically zero at a given node.
+However, for some non-generic time $\vec t_0$ a zero of the non-normalized wave function may coincide with the node, therefore we have a pair of divisor points at such node.
+The simplest example discussed in this Section shows that it is necessary to resolve the singularity in the variety of divisors.